Typhoon Wayne (1983)

-Typhoon Wayne, known in the Philippines as Typhoon Katring, was an intense tropical cyclone that brought significant flooding to the Philippines in July 1983.
+Typhoon Wayne, known in the Philippines as Super Typhoon Katring, was an intense tropical cyclone that brought significant flooding to the Philippines in July 1983.
 The typhoon originated from an area of disturbed weather that formed far from land towards the end of July.
 Late on July 22, Wayne developed gale-force winds while moving west.
 The next day, it was estimated to have become a typhoon, and Wayne subsequently entered a period of rapid deepening.
 During the morning hours of July 24, the typhoon was estimated to have reached its peak intensity of 205 km/h, but soon began to weaken due to interaction with land.
 By the time it moved ashore in southern China on July 25, Wayne had weakened considerably.
 After moving inland, Wayne weakened rapidly.
 The following day, Wayne was no longer a tropical cyclone.

 Typhoon Wayne became the second typhoon to strike the Philippines within nine days.
 Furthermore, 42 people lost their lives in flood waters while attempting to cross a temporary bridge.
 A total of 28 persons were hurt and 39 were rescued, and there were initially reports of up to 200 people missing.
 Although Wayne passed south of Taiwan, moderate flooding was reported due to rough seas.
 Elsewhere, in China, Wayne was the fifth most intense typhoon on record to impact Fujian between 1960 and 2005.
 Throughout China, 440 persons were injured, 105 people died, and 30,000 dwellings collapsed.
 Overall, 147 people were killed due to Typhoon Wayne.